Installation, Power Line & Lightning / Grounding Safety

 - The NEC requires that the antenna mast and mount be grounded directly.
 No splices or connections are allowed in the ground wire between the mast and the ground rod.

-- Attach the grounding wire to the lead-in cable’s grounding unit and run the wire to the central building ground, which is the home’s main ground rod, typically installed at the power meter and breaker box.
+- Attach the grounding wire to the lead-in cable’s antenna discharge unit or lightning arrestor and without making sharp turns, run the ground wire to the central building ground, which is the home’s main ground rod, typically installed at the power meter and breaker box.

 Alternative Grounding electrode methods must be acceptable NEC grounding methods such as: